 Speeding through red lights.
-Juuling with your BFFs.
+Juuling with friends.
 Binging a ton of junk food.
-These things are pretty normalized, but does that make them safe or healthy?
+These things are pretty normalized, but does that make them safe, or even healthy?

 Porn, as another thing, might be normalized in our society today, but that doesn’t mean it’s harmless.
-As countless scientific findings and research studies are showing, porn can become a compulsion or even addictive.
+As countless scientific findings and research studies are showing, porn can become a compulsion or—in extreme cases—even addictive.
 Not only are the harmful effects of pornography overlooked, but there are also many misconceptions on the issue.
 Most notably, many people believe that porn is just a “guy thing.”

 Consider how pretty much all of mainstream porn contains men using women as objects, and objectifying and humiliating them.
 Likewise, you never really see movies that show girls stuffing stacks of porn magazines under their mattresses or locking their doors as they power up their laptops.
 So it’s got to be just the guys who watch porn.
 Right?